TAMPA BAY MASTERS BASKETBALL RULES (5on5) (3on3 rules at the bottom)

 What are the uniform requirements?

 Shorts - Each team must wear shorts of the same color and style.
-For example if you select red shorts with a white stripe, all players must have red shorts with a white stripe.
-Experience shows that a solid color short; black, red, white, blue etc. is the easiest to manage.
+For example, if you select red shorts with a white stripe, all players must have red shorts with a white stripe.
+Experience shows that a solid color short; black, red, white, blue, etc. is the easiest to manage.

 When is a player eligible to play?

-Listing a player on your Game Roster, does not make him "Game Eligible".
-Players are required to complete the Online Player Registration paperwork before they are "Game Eligible" and can be entered into the scorebook.
+Listing a player on your Game Roster does not make him "Game Eligible".
+Players are required to complete the Online Player Registration paperwork AND check-in at the tournament office and show proof of age before they are "Game Eligible" and allowed to be entered into the scorebook.

 Your players should be registered well in advance of game time.
-Players that are not registered prior to tip-off will have to wait until the beginning of the second half to play.
+Players who are not registered prior to tip-off will have to wait until the beginning of the second half to play.
 Players registering after the second half has tipped off will not be allowed to play until the next game.

 As a Team Organizer, it is your responsibility to have a minimum of five players, registered and ready to play each game at the scheduled time.
 We have scheduled games so that even with an occasional overtime game, we are generally on schedule.
-PLAYERS MUST PLAY IN ONE GAME WITH THEIR TEAM IN THAT DIVISION TO PLAY IN THAT DIVISIONS CHAMPIONSHIP.
+PLAYERS MUST PLAY IN ONE GAME WITH THEIR TEAM IN THAT DIVISION TO PLAY IN THAT DIVISION CHAMPIONSHIP.